-Vehicle includes: passenger car, motor home, truck, van, trailer and motorcycle.
+Vehicle includes: passenger car, motor home, truck, van, trailer or motorcycle

 If you have purchased a new or used vehicle, you will need to submit the following items to a DMV office in order to obtain title and registration in your name.

-REMOTE ALASKA LOCATIONS: Please click on Remote Alaska Locations if you are living in a remote part of Alaska and do not have access to a DMV office.
+If you are living in a remote part of Alaska and do not have a DMV Office, please visit Titles in Remote Alaska

 If you are active duty military stationed outside of Alaska, please visit Military Title Procedures

 - OWNERSHIP DOCUMENT(s) ~ Title, MCO* or other comparable document

 *MCO: When a Manufacture's Certificate of Origin (MCO) is submitted, it must either have the applicants name printed on the face, or the Dealership printed on the face must use the Dealer Reassignment to assign the vehicle to the applicant.

 TITLE: The title must be properly released from the previous owner and assigned to the applicant.
 A private individual cannot reassign a title until obtaining a title in their name.
 CONJUNCTION: When the ownership document is assigned to more than one person, all parties are required to to sign in the seller section to release their interest in the vehicle when the conjunction is anything other than "OR".
 This applies when there is nothing between the names or when the conjunction shows "AND/OR" or "AND".
 For other conjunctions, check directly with DMV.

 Special Note: When there is a title that is already in your name in another state, and the lienholder is holding the original title outside of Alaska, we will issue a 'registration only'.
 You would just need to provide the registration or a photocopy of the title to show it is in your name in the other state.
 The $15.00 title fee and $15.00 lien recording fees would be waived as we would not be issuing a title.

 - Original Application for Title & Registration Completed in full (in ink) and signed by the vehicle owner.